michael-hirschmugl/ps2-blueretro/README.md

 - Final hardware functionalities implemented.
 - Addition of a buzzer for user feedback.
 - External wiring for connection to the PlayStation 2 (v2 is not yet designed for direct integration into the console).
+- Detection of console power supply.
+- Reading and control of the boot (system reset) signal, including a buffer for optional signal reading by the firmware.
+- LED control and buzzer functionality tested and operational.

 Firmware adjustments will be necessary to support the new hardware setup.

+## Known Issues and Ongoing Work

+- **Controller Port Connection Detection**: Currently, detecting whether a wired controller is connected is not functioning as expected.
+The voltage at the pins is read correctly, but no change is detected when a controller is plugged in.
+However, grounding the pin directly triggers a change.
+This suggests insufficient current draw from the controller.
+Adjusting the resistor in the current mirror is planned to resolve this issue.
+Simulation shows promising results.
+- **Buffer Enable Pin**: The enable pin of the buffer must be pulled high to allow easy flashing of the board after the BlueRetro firmware is installed.
+Currently, the buffer prevents flashing due to the boot pin being repurposed as the reset pin in BlueRetro firmware.

+## Next Steps

+1. Correctly dimension the controller port detection circuitry.
+2. Verify that controller signals are correctly forwarded to the console.
+3. Produce the first production sample using a flex PCB for direct console integration.

 ## Hardware Version